thetanz/smp-docs/docs/Overview/ProductSetup.md

 ![](../../assets/images/34cbdf708b9acc3a35612c9693ecf492.png)

-As per standard pricing, the billing period can be selected, and also metering of the product usage.
+As per standard pricing, the billing period can be selected, and product usage metered.

 ### Package Pricing